 This course focuses on the integration of evidence into clinical nursing practice.
 Sources of evidence will include nursing research, integrative reviews, practice guidelines, quality improvement data, and case studies.
-Students will have the opportunity to critically evaluate evidence for its validity and applicability to nursing practice.
+Students have the opportunity to evaluate evidence critically for its validity and applicability to nursing practice.
 Historical perspectives of evidence-based nursing practice also will be explored.
-Prerequisite: NUR 410.
+Prerequisite: NUR 408.

 NUR 413: INTERNATIONAL PUBLIC HEALTH NURSING

 This course expands the theoretical and experiential base gained in prior nursing and non-nursing courses by introducing students to populationbased nursing with a special focus on global and international health issues.
 Emphasis is placed on identifying trends in the health and health care of populations as well as exploring strategies to address health promotion, primary, secondary and tertiary disease prevention, and protection goals for particular at-risk and high-risk population groups throughout the world.
 The course orients the student to health-care needs and interests of families, aggregates, communities, and nations as a whole, rather than solely focusing on needs and interests of individual clients.
 Health-care strategies, population-level interventions, community resources, and opportunities for interdisciplinary and interagency collaboration are identified.
 Relevant political, economic, social, and ethical implications of particular healthcare strategies are examined.
 Specific countries and public health issues will be selected to compare and contrast with the U.S. health-care-delivery system.
 Students reflect upon contemporary literature related to national and international public health issues.
 Prerequisite: NUR 301.

 NUR 418: NURSING LEADERSHIP, MANAGEMENT, AND ORGANIZATIONAL DYNAMICS